• Recipes

 • Add all of the sauteed veggies to the crock pot.

-• In the same saute pan, add 1 Tbsp olive oil or coconut oil and 1 Tbsp Chili powder, and mix together.
+• In the same saute pan, add 1 tablespoon olive oil or coconut oil and 1 tablespoon Chili powder, and mix together.

 • Add Beef stew meat to the pan, and coat meat with the chili- oil mixture in pan.